back search

 The next time you feel baby movement in lower abdomen, don't worry but wonder what could your baby be doing in the tummy.
 Some possible things your baby might be doing include:

-Baby kicks in lower abdomen during pregnancy usually does not hurt.
+Baby kicking in lower abdomen at 24 weeks or any other time of pregnancy usually does not hurt.
 The movements can be caused by the baby turning over, hiccupping, flexing, kicking, and stretching their limbs as they have plenty of room to move around in the womb.
 However, it is normal to feel discomfort or pain caused by the baby's movements as they grow stronger.
 The discomfort can be relieved by changing positions.

 It is essential to inform the doctor if the pain is severe, persists, or there are other symptoms or concerns about the baby's movements.
 Every pregnancy is different, so familiarizing yourself with your baby's unique pattern of movements is important.